Welcome to the spring term.

 In International, we’ll be finding out:

-Teaching in a thematic way, the national curriculum requirements of English, Maths, RE and Music will be interwoven with our topic learning.
+Teaching in a thematic way, the national curriculum requirements of English, Maths and R.E will be interwoven with our topic learning.
 In English we will be looking at a range of fiction, non-fiction and poetry texts and developing our understanding of spellings, punctuation and grammar.
 In Numeracy, we will be developing and applying the number system, securing numerical fluency and calculating.
 We will also be exploring fractions, measure, statistics and understanding geometry (properties of shape).

 We already know the interest you take in your child’s work.
 If you can, please discuss with your child the work they have done as the term progresses and let them teach you.
-Talk with your child about the meals you eat at home and the nutritional value of different foods.
-If possible, let them watch or help you prepare a meal.
+Talk with your child about pirates.
+What pirate facts do you know?
+Together, find out about pirates of the past.
+If your child has some work to research, please help them, but without actually doing the work for them.

 Importantly, this term we will be continuing to build independent and reflective learners.
 Please encourage your child to be independent with their choices at home and this will play dividends at school.
 I hope the class will continue to have fun and be enthusiastic in their learning.